jcubic/jquery-terminal-wiki/Formatting-and-Syntax-Highlighting.md

 Formatting the output of the `echo` method use a special syntax that can be used to format your text; you can make your text bold, italic or underlined or even glow.
 Because it use special syntax you don't need to worry about [XSS Vulnerability](https://en.wikipedia.org/wiki/Cross-site_scripting).

+Basic example:

 ```javascript
 term.echo('[[b;red;white]hello world]');
 ```

-This example will create a red bold text on a white background.
+This will create a red bold text on a white background.

 More about the [syntax of Terminal formatting in API reference](https://terminal.jcubic.pl/api_reference.php#echo).